kaibrennan/VanHouten/README.md

 # Van Houten
-Repository for all information and research concerning the ghost town of Van Houten, the coal mining village in Colfax, N.M.
+Repository for all information and research concerning the ghost town of Van Houten (the coal mining village in Colfax, N.M.), and its culture.

 ---